Food Allergy Testing – Is Hair or Blood Testing Better?

 Although commonly mistaken as being the same, your body will react differently depending on whether you have a sensitivity, intolerance or allergy.

 Allergies are caused by the body’s immune response to items, food intolerances are a gastrointestinal response where you cannot digest enzymes properly, and food sensitivities are caused by a delayed immune response and are less severe than allergies.

-Bioresonance hair testing is a holistic form of therapy.
+Bioresonance hair testing is a holistic form of therapy used for food sensitivity testing.
 It is categorised as a complementary and alternative medicine (CAM) – a diverse group of therapies, practices and products which fall outside of conventional medicine or healthcare.
-Bioresonance testing analyses the bioresonance of a small hair sample to determine potential food sensitivities, vitamin deficiencies, gut biome and metal toxicities.
-Bioresonance testing does not test for allergies.
-Also, these tests do not constitute a medical diagnosis, but they can help people to identify food intolerances and alter their diet accordingly.

 What is Immunoglobin?